umanovskis/baremetal-arm/doc/01_setup.md

 sudo apt-get install gcc-arm-none-eabi
 ```

+You can run `arm-none-eabi-gcc --version` to check the version number.
 If you're using a distribution that offers an old version of the package, you can download the toolchain [from ARM directly](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 In that case, it's recommended that you add the toolchain's folder to your environment's `PATH` after extracting it somewhere.

 ## Build system essentials